 If you are looking for acne treatment for existing breakouts, there are a couple different spot treatments out there that work great.
 You have a couple different options to choose from depending on probable cause of your acne.

 Salicylic acid treatments work by exfoliating the dead skin cells around the acne and is anti-inflammatory, reducing the redness and puffiness of your breakout.
 Try Clinique- Acne Solutions Clinical Clearing Gel overnight or whenever you’re not wearing makeup, for reliable results in a few days.

 The other common option is benzoyl peroxide, which kills bacteria deep into the breakout.
-Kate Somerville Anti Bac Acne Clearing Lotion is a popular seller, just keep in mind that this stuff can be pretty harsh to sensitive skin.
+Paula’s Choice CLEAR Extra Strength Skin Clearing Treatment is a popular seller, just keep in mind that this stuff can be pretty harsh to sensitive skin.
 This also can take a few days to work.
 Acne treatments do not work overnight, despite what some might think.
 It takes patience to deal with a flare up of breakouts.